50 Instagram-Worthy Honeymoon Spots

 Most Romantic: Paris, France

 WHY GO: Paris is synonymous with romance.
-It's a combination of the architecture, the food and the art that makes this city so special.
+It's a combination of the architecture, the food and the art that makes this city so special and one of the best honeymoon destinations in the world.

 WHERE TO STAY: When you stay at the elegant Hotel Plaza Athéneé (from $819, DorchesterCollection.com), splurge on a three-night Suite Life package and you'll be greeted at the airport, escorted through customs and then chauffeured to the hotel.
 Does the place look familiar?
 The property was the backdrop for Carrie and Big's reunion in the last season of Sex and the City.